fiddien/retrieval-tests/README.md

      ```

 3. **Datasets:**
    - Place your datasets in the `dataset/` directory.
+It should follow the BEIR structure and formatting.

 4. **Running Benchmarks:**
    - Use `benchmark_cli.py` for benchmarking.
    - Example:
      ```bash
-     python benchmark_cli.py --help
      python benchmark_cli.py \
         --model-name "$model_name" \
         --endpoint "$endpoint" \